-Low melatonin levels may be the reason your Gut is growing bigger
+Low melatonin may be increasing your belly

 The most dangerous fat is that which we wear on the abdomen.
 We have already discovered that visceral fat is not the pinchable subcutaneous fat- but the fat that is deposited deep within the walls of the abdominal cavity, blanketing vital organs.
 Belly fat, aka visceral fat, is undoubtedly one of the major saboteurs to the endocrine system and its corresponding hormones.
 Visceral fat is not only deposited onto the abdomens of the obese.
 It is found on those who consider themselves of a ânormal weightâ.
 Regardless of your personal body type, there is a positive correlation between low levels of melatonin secretion and increased visceral fat storage.